Laozi: Traditional accounts

+In another, Laozi was a different contemporary of Confucius called Lao Laizi (老莱子), one of the Twenty-four Filial Exemplars, and wrote a book in 15 parts.
 The story tells of Zong the Warrior who defeats an enemy and triumphs, and then abandons the corpses of the enemy soldiers to be eaten by vultures.
 By coincidence Laozi, traveling and teaching the way of the Tao, comes on the scene and is revealed to be the father of Zong, from whom he was separated in childhood.
 Laozi tells his son that it is better to treat respectfully a beaten enemy, and that the disrespect to their dead would cause his foes to seek revenge.
 Convinced, Zong orders his soldiers to bury the enemy dead.
 Funeral mourning is held for the dead of both parties and a lasting peace is made.

-Many clans of the Li family trace their descent to Laozi, including the emperors of the Tang dynasty.
-This family was known as the Longxi Li lineage (隴西李氏).
-According to the Simpkinses, while many (if not all) of these lineages are questionable, they provide a testament to Laozi's impact on Chinese culture.

-The third story in Sima Qian states that Laozi grew weary of the moral decay of life in Chengzhou and noted the kingdom's decline.
+In a third, he was the court astrologer Lao Dan who lived during the 4th century BC reign of the Duke Xian of Qin who grew weary of the moral decay of life in Chengzhou and noted the kingdom's decline.
 He ventured west to live as a hermit in the unsettled frontier at the age of 80.
 At the western gate of the city (or kingdom), he was recognized by the guard Yinxi.
 The sentry asked the old master to record his wisdom for the good of the country before he would be permitted to pass.
 The text Laozi wrote was said to be the Tao Te Ching, although the present version of the text includes additions from later periods.
 In some versions of the tale, the sentry was so touched by the work that he became a disciple and left with Laozi, never to be seen again.
-In others, the "Old Master" journeyed all the way to India and was the teacher of Siddartha Gautama, the Buddha.
+In some later interpretations, the "Old Master" journeyed all the way to India and was the teacher of Siddartha Gautama, the Buddha.
 Others say he was the Buddha himself.